dzik143/pe64-no-imports/README.md

 # How does stack version work
 - We assume that entry point in our application is called directly by KERNEL32.DLL,
-- So the return address on app start-up should points somwhere **in-the-middle** of KERNEL32.dll module,
+- so the return address on app start-up should points somwhere **in-the-middle** of KERNEL32.dll module,
-- So, we scan memory pointed by return address backward until we found something, which **looks like the PE** header.
+- we scan memory pointed by return address backward until we found something, which **looks like the PE** header.

 # How does TEB version work
   - **GS register** points to the **Thread Environment Block** (TEB) on x86-64 Windows (https://en.wikipedia.org/wiki/Win32_Thread_Information_Block),
   - We search TEB.PEB.LoaderData.Modules for 'kernel32.dll' entry.

 # Limitations: